sd3ph/sd3ph.github.io/README.md

     <h3 class="timeline-month">November 2025</h3>
     <div class="timeline-content" style="margin-bottom: 15px;">
         <strong>November 14: EuroHPC Benchmark Access Awarded for LUMI Clusters</strong>
         <p>We are pleased to announce that a computing grant for EuroHPC Benchmark Access has been awarded for the LUMI clusters, currently ranked as the 9th fastest supercomputer in the world.
-This grant provides 2,000 Node Hours, with R. Cabriolu serving as Principal Investigator (PI) and Suman as Co-Principal Investigator (Co-PI).</p></div>
+This grant provides computing for 2000 Node-Hours, with R. Cabriolu serving as Principal Investigator (PI) and Suman as Co-Principal Investigator (Co-PI).</p></div>
 </div>
                     <div class="timeline-item"><h3 class="timeline-month">September 2025</h3><div class="timeline-content" style="margin-bottom: 15px;"><strong>September 24: Archit Selected for the flagship Biophysical Meeting at ICTS-TIFR Program</strong><p>Archit has been selected for on-campus participation in the flagship- international meeting "Spatial Organization of Biological Functions", organized by the Biophysical Society, at ICTS-TIFR, scheduled for October 20-25.
 He will also present a poster on his work, "Learning Micro-Flocking Dynamics in Living Machines by Hybrid Machine Intelligence."</p></div><div class="timeline-content" style="margin-bottom: 15px;"><strong>September 22: Agnevesh’s Research Tenure Extended</strong><p>We are pleased to announce that Agnevesh's research tenure has been extended for an additional three months following a positive recommendation from a review panel.</p></div><div class="timeline-content" style="margin-bottom: 15px;"><strong>September 15: ANRF Grant Proposal Advances</strong><p>Our grant proposal, titled "Learning Order-Disorder by Machine Intelligence," has been successfully accepted for technical evaluation.</p></div></div>
                     <div class="timeline-item"><h3 class="timeline-month">August 2025</h3><div class="timeline-content" style="margin-bottom: 15px;"><strong>August 30: New Preprint on Dense Persistent Active Fluids</strong><p>Our latest preprint, "Activity-driven sorting, approach to criticality and turbulent flows in dense persistent active fluids," is now available on arXiv.
 This collaborative work can be accessed at: <a href="https://arxiv.org/abs/2509.00376" target="_blank">arXiv:2509.00376</a>.</p></div><div class="timeline-content"><strong>August 4-15: Agnevesh Participates in ICTS-TIFR Flagship School</strong><p>Congratulations to our intern, Agnevesh, for his selection to participate in the prestigious flagship school "Data Science: Probabilistic and Optimization Methods II", held online by ICTS-TIFR.</p></div></div>